 Keep in mind that our goals are not all about high yields.
 The goal is to grow safe, high-quality, organic cannabis that we can utilize and enjoy with peace of mind – knowing how it was treated from “bean to bowl”.
 It is about quality over quantity, though we end up with more than enough anyways!
-There will be follow-up posts to come regarding ongoing care, like routine fertilizing, organic pest control, and how to harvest, dry, and cure your cannabis too.
+There are follow-up posts listed at the end of this article regarding ongoing care – such as routine fertilizing, organic pest control, and how to harvest, dry, and cure your cannabis too.

 This post is intended for people living in states who are legally allowed to grow cannabis at home, either medicinally or recreationally.
 If you have any questions about this, please refer to your local cannabis regulations.
 You may also enjoy reading my post, “Introductory Words on Cannabis: Legality, Uses, Stigma & Quality Control”.
 Today’s post is also geared around growing cannabis naturally outdoors, as I will not touch on light deprivation or indoor grow set-ups.